microsoft/Kusto-Query-Language/doc/base64_encode_tostringfunction.md

 ---
 title: base64_encode_tostring() - Azure Data Explorer
-description: This article describes base64_encode_tostring() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 11/03/2022
+description: Learn how to use the base64_encode_tostring() function to return an input string as a base64 string. ms.reviewer: alexans ms.topic: reference ms.date: 11/07/2022
 ---
 # base64_encode_tostring()